The top women CEOs in America

 Jane Fraser became the first woman to run a major Wall Street bank when she became CEO of Citigroup in 2021.
 According to Citigroup, Fraser has "launched a multi-year strategy to increase Citi's profitability and better position the firm for the speed and complexities of the digital age."
 In her 18 years with the company, she has held leadership positions and was a partner at McKinsey & Company before that.
 Fraser has a master's degree in economics from Cambridge University and an MBA from Harvard Business School.

 - 2022 Fortune 500 rank: #34

 In 2020, Carol Tomé became the 12th CEO of UPS.
 Previously the executive vice president and chief financial officer of The Home Depot, she began as a commercial lender with United Bank of Denver (now Wells Fargo) and became director of banking for Johns-Manville Corporation.
 Tomé is a University of Wyoming graduate with a master's degree in finance from the University of Denver.

 - Company: Centene

 Sarah London was appointed CEO of Centene in March 2022 from the position of vice chair, leading Centene's technology and digital strategy and running its health care enterprises and specialty divisions.
 Centene provides health care to more than 26 million Americans.
 London played Division I tennis at Harvard University, where she received a bachelor's degree in history and literature.
 She also holds an MBA from the University of Chicago Booth School of Business.

 - Company: General Motors

-The top woman on this list is the first to be named CEO of a major global automaker.
-Mary Barra started as a co-op student at the General Motors Institute when she was just 18 and rose to CEO 34 years later in 2014.
-As traditional automakers defend their business models against generational shifts in car ownership and unprecedented technological advancement, having a grounded CEO to lead the charge will be more important than ever.
+Mary Barra started her career as a co-op student at the General Motors Institute when she was 18, and 34 years later, in 2014, she became the first woman to be named CEO of a major global automaker.
+As traditional automakers defend their business models against generational shifts in car ownership and unprecedented technological advancement, having a grounded CEO to lead the charge has been more important than ever.